Intiserahmed/Merger/memory-bank/progress.md

 *   **State Management:** Consistent use of Riverpod.
 *   **Persistence:** Consistent use of Isar.
 *   **UI:** Moved from basic emoji prototyping towards a more structured UI based on visual references.
 Replaced number-based merging with emoji-based merging (plant sequence).
-Added Gems as a player resource.
+Added Gems as a player resource. **Introduced a second merge sequence (Tools).
+Overhauled `GameGridScreen` UI based on specific design snippets, using placeholders initially.**